TYPO3-Documentation/t3docs-screenshots/README.rst

       }
    }

-Screenshots are mainly made by the actions ``makeScreenshotOfWindow``, ``makeScreenshotOfFullPage`` and ``makeScreenshotOfElement``, the first one taking a screenshot of the browser window, the second one taking a screenshot of the whole TYPO3 page and the last one of a specific DOM element.
-A special use case for ``makeScreenshotOfElement`` is to take a screenshot of the TYPO3 backend content frame, which is often the most interesting part for documentation, e.g.
+Screenshots are mainly made by the actions ``makeScreenshotOfWindow``, ``makeScreenshotOfFullPage``, ``makeScreenshotOfContentFrame`` and ``makeScreenshotOfElement``, the first one taking a screenshot of the browser window, the second one taking a screenshot of the whole TYPO3 page, the third one only of the TYPO3 backend content frame and the last one of a specific DOM element, e.g.

 .. code-block:: json